mohamedlahdour/OpenNTP/Docs/source/Guide.rst

 .. image:: _images/PinPower.png

 2.2.7.
-Level symmetric gaussian quadrature sets visualization
+Level symmetric gaussian quadrature sets visualizations
 -------------------------------------------------------------

 The level-symmetric quadrature set is used in the Discrete Ordinates (:math:`S_{N}`) method (Lewis and Miller, 1984).
 The subscript :math:`N`.refers to the number of directions along each axis with half being positive and half negative.
 The figure below give the weights and angles used for each set in the 1st octant which will be displayed automatically by clicking on the **Ordinate** button